aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 Once you’ve had enough playing with the solution you created in Modules 1–3, deleting the AWS resources is simply a matter of deleting the CloudFormation stack, which automatically deletes the associated resources.

-These instructions provide options for 2 different development environments: Visual Studio 2017 for Windows, or .NET Core CLI on Windows, Mac, or Linux.
+These instructions provide options for 2 different development environments: Visual Studio 2017 for Windows, or .NET CLI on Windows, Mac, or Linux.

 ### Things to Note
 * Time to Complete - 5 mins

 ### Implementation Instructions

-#### Step 1: Deleting the CloudFormation stack using Visual Studio 2019 for Windows
+#### Step 1: Deleting the CloudFormation Stack using Visual Studio 2019 for Windows

 Once you’ve had enough playing with the solution, deleting the AWS resources is simply a matter of deleting the CloudFormation stack, which automatically deletes the associated resources.

 To delete a CloudFormation stack from Visual Studio:

 1. In **AWS Explorer**, expand the **AWS Cloud Formation** entry.
 Right-click on the **TestServerless** stack and then select Delete.

     ![CloudFormation on AWS Explorer](./media/figure24.png "CloudFormation on AWS Explorer")

 1. A dialog will pop-up asking you if you’re sure you want to delete the stack.
 Click **Yes** to confirm deletion of the stack.

     ![Delete CloudFormation Stack Dialog](media/figure25.png "Delete CloudFormation Stack Dialog")

 While it might seem a shame to delete a working solution, one of the great advantages of Cloud Formation is that recreating the resources is simply a matter of executing the publish command from Visual Studio and waiting briefly as the resources are automatically created by Cloud Formation.

-#### Step 1: Deleting the CloudFormation stack using .NET Core CLI
+#### Step 1: Deleting the CloudFormation Stack using .NET CLI

 Once you’ve had enough playing with the solution, deleting the AWS resources is simply a matter of deleting the CloudFormation stack, which automatically deletes the associated resources.

 1. In the terminal or command-line window, execute the following command:
     ```shell
     dotnet lambda delete-serverless --stack-name TestServerless --region us-west-2
     ```

 1. On successful deletion the command will print the message `CloudFormation stack TestServerless deleted`

     ![Delete CloudFormation Stack Command](media/figure26.png "Delete CloudFormation Stack Command")